newreason/CoreBitcoin/README.md

 CoreLitecoin
 ===========

-CoreLitecoin implements Litecoin protocol in Objective-C and provides many additional APIs to make great apps.
+CoreLitecoin is a fork of CoreBitcoin with edited names, renamed some variables and edited address prefixes.
+It implements Litecoin protocol in Objective-C and provides many additional APIs to make great apps.

 CoreLitecoin deliberately implements as much as possible directly in Objective-C with limited dependency on OpenSSL.
 This gives everyone an opportunity to learn Bitcoin on a clean codebase and enables all Mac and iOS developers to extend and improve Bitcoin protocol.

-Using CoreLitecoin CocoaPod (recommended)
+Using CoreLitecoin CocoaPod
 ----------------------------------------

 Add this to your Podfile: